domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

   - Consider sharing your comfort level and security/privacy concerns with regard to cameras, such as whether having cameras inside houses to monitor workers is a sign of trust and respect or not.
   - If you are facing very intrusive recording that you are not comfortable with (for example, audio recording in private places), and your employer refuses to change their behaviour (or your relationship is such that you are unable to initiate a conversation about it), consider seeking advice on your specific situation from an organisation like [Voice of Domestic Workers](https://www.thevoiceofdomesticworkers.com/), [Kalayaan](http://www.kalayaan.org.uk/contact-us/), or [Citizen’s Advice](https://www.citizensadvice.org.uk/).
   - In certain circumstances excessive monitoring could give rise to a legal claim.
 This would usually be brought in an Employment Tribunal, a specialist body that makes decisions about disputes between employers and employees, such as [unfair or constructive dismissal](https://www.gov.uk/dismissal/unfair-and-constructive-dismissal) and shortfalls in wages.
-    - **You should obtain legal advice on your specific situation from support organisations or a solicitor before making a claim** (ie reporting a problem to the tribunal).
+    - **You should get legal advice on your specific situation from support organisations or a solicitor before making a claim** (i.e. reporting a problem to the tribunal).
 Although you are allowed to bring a claim without legal representation, this is likely to be difficult and complex, particularly if your immigration status is insecure.
     - There are strict time limits for bringing employment tribunal claims, so you should get advice as early as you can.
     - In some cases it may be possible to resolve a case before it gets to a final hearing.
     - An Employment Tribunal is supposed to be less formal than an ordinary court, but this does not always mean that proceedings are easy to follow.